l3af-project/l3af-arch/dev_environment/README.md

   on which eBPF programs are running and how they are configured).
 If the rate limiter eBPF program is loaded, this command should output a latency distribution histogram that is more distributed.<p align="center"><img src="https://user-images.githubusercontent.com/106849610/179867246-406a2841-5a49-4102-b42c-e9cbf07ce2c3.png" width="400" height="200"/></p>
-* To see the eBPF program metrics, browse to `http://localhost:33000` on the host and login to Grafana with the default username and password of `admin`.
+* To see the eBPF program metrics, browse to `http://localhost:33000` on the host and log in to Grafana with the default username and password of `admin`.
   After logging in you will be able to view the preconfigured dashboards.
-* To see the eBPF program metrics, browse to `http://localhost:33000` on the host and login to Grafana with the default username and password of `admin`.
-  After logging in you will be able to view the preconfigured dashboards.
 * Traffic-mirroring:
   1. Set `traffic_mirroring: 'true'` in [config.yaml](config.yaml)
   2. Redeploy the Vagrant script (`vagrant reload --provision`) to reflect new changes, such as creation of a GUE tunnel and an additional VM (Collector)
-  3. Start traffic mirrroing via `curl -X POST http://localhost:37080/l3af/configs/v1/update -d "@cfg/traffic_mirroring_payload.json"` from the host
+  3. Start traffic mirrroing via `curl -X POST http://localhost:37080/l3af/configs/v1/add -d "@cfg/traffic_mirroring_payload.json"` from the host
-  4. Delete the default route by executing this command (`sudo route del -net 192.168.10.50 gw 192.168.10.1 netmask 255.255.255.255 dev enp0s8`) on l3af-VM as it is not required in the current vagrant environment
+  4. Delete the default route by executing this command (`sudo ip r del 192.168.10.50 via 192.168.10.1 dev enp0s8`) on l3af-VM as it is not required in the current vagrant environment
   5. SSH into Collector VM via `vagrant ssh collector` command and execute `sudo tcpdump -i enp0s8` to see the mirrored-GUE packets and `sudo tcpdump -i gue1` to see the mirrored-original packets when we send traffic to the l3af-VM's web server (`hey -n 200 -c 20 http://localhost:18080`) from the host